kashafbatool/kashafbatool/README.md

 ---
 ## What I’m working on

-- building inquirer, a learning game that helps young kids explore ideas by asking questions and playing
+- Building inquirer, a learning game that helps young kids explore ideas by asking questions and playing
-- learning systems thinking across software, hardware, and embedded contexts
+- Learning systems thinking across software, hardware, and embedded contexts
-- contributing to open source through small fixes, documentation, and learning from real codebases
+- Contributing to open source through small fixes, documentation, and learning from real codebases

 ---

 ## My cozy corner of the internet

 I write on **Substack** about:
-- learning computer science & math
+- Learning computer science & math
-- building projects from scratch
+- Building projects from scratch
-- reflections on growth, tech, and problem-solving
+- Reflections on growth, tech, and problem-solving

 📖 **Read here:** [kashafbatool.substack.com](https://kashafbatool.substack.com)